How to Become a Family Medicine Physicians in Washington

 Obtain Washington licensure or certification

 Washington may require specific licensing or professional certification for family medicine physicianss.
-Requirements vary by state — contact the Washington Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Washington Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Washington

-Washington employs 1,420 family medicine physicians.
+Washington employs 1,270 family medicine physicians.
+The highest concentrations are in Seattle-Tacoma-Bellevue and Yakima.

 Family Medicine Physicians salary range in Washington